imadarsh9686/face-and-voice-authentication-system-using-gmm-model-/README.md

 ## 1) Create new project virtual environment with pyathon 3.9

 -  create virtual environment with python 3.9
+- Install all libraries from requirement.txt file attached

 ## 4) Face any issue in Installing dlib library/ face_recognition library click on the link